-To be greatly frustrated or annoyed.
+The phrase drive me nuts means that you are frustrated or annoyed.
 The word “nuts” is sometimes replaced by the words crazy, bonkers, bananas, insane, or up the wall.
 However, the meaning remains unchanged.

-Origin Of ‘Driving Me Nuts’
+The Origin Of ‘Driving Me Nuts’

 According to the website Word-Detective, by the mid to late-1800s, the word “nut” was slang to mean a person’s head.
 Not long after, it looks like the word also acquired the meaning of someone who wasn’t acting right in the head; e.g., a person acting strange or crazy might be described as “nuts” or being “off their nut.”

 The earliest example I could find of this phrase in print is from the newspaper Indiana Daily Times, printed in 1921.
 To give some context for the following quote, under the subheading “Women Are More Careful Than Men in Driving Car,” opinions were given about the differences between men and women drivers.
 When one law enforcer was asked about women drivers, the newspaper reads:

 “He threw up his hands and backed away.
 ‘They drive me nuts,’ he groaned.”